Next raises profit forecast and shows up M&S

 In contrast No. 2 Next is flying and this year reported a bigger annual profit than M&S for the first time.

-Next has a market capitalisation of about 10 billion pounds versus M&S's 7.1 billion pounds.
+Next has a market capitalization of about 10 billion pounds ($16.97 billion) versus M&S's 7.1 billion pounds.
 M&S also has a food arm.

 "The Q2 update indicates that the company has significantly outperformed the market in a more difficult quarter than Q1," said Cantor Fitzgerald analyst Freddie George.